These Credit Cards Offer $800 in Sign-Up Bonuses — Plus No Annual Fees

 BankAmericard Cash Rewards is the first credit card I had — the one I didn’t get any pleasure from.
 But if you actually use it, I imagine you can accumulate a good chunk of cash.

-If you purchase at least $500 worth of whatever your heart so desires or needs, you’ll get a $100 bonus.
+If you purchase at least $500 worth of whatever your heart so desires or needs within 90 days, you’ll get a $150 bonus.

-In the meantime, you’ll also collect cash back — 1% on every purchase, 2% at grocery stores (and wholesale stores) and 3% on gas with no annual fee.
+In the meantime, you’ll also collect cash back — 1% on every purchase, 2% at grocery stores (and wholesale stores) and 3% on gas for the first $2,500 with no annual fee.

 Eat out a lot?
 The TD Cash Credit Card might be a perfect fit for those cravings.

-Plus, you’ll score 2% cash back for any dining purchases, including local stores, fast food, coffee shops and restaurants.
-You get 1% back on all other eligible purchases.
+Plus, you’ll score 3% cash back for any dining purchases, including local stores, fast food, coffee shops and restaurants.
+You get 2% back at grocery stores, and 1% back on all other eligible purchases.

 So if you’re like me and wary of credit cards, don’t be — as long as you can pay those bills off.